Regeneration in humans: Kidney

 Regenerative capacity of the kidney has been recently explored.

 The basic functional and structural unit of the kidney is nephron, which is mainly composed of four components: the glomerulus, tubules, the collecting duct and peritubular capillaries.
 The regenerative capacity of the mammalian kidney is limited compared to that of lower vertebrates.

 In the mammalian kidney, the regeneration of the tubular component following an acute injury is well known.
 Recently regeneration of the glomerulus has also been documented.
 Following an acute injury, the proximal tubule is damaged more, and the injured epithelial cells slough off the basement membrane of the nephron.
 The surviving epithelial cells, however, undergo migration, dedifferentiation, proliferation, and redifferentiation to replenish the epithelial lining of the proximal tubule after injury.
 Recently, the presence and participation of kidney stem cells in the tubular regeneration has been shown.
 However, the concept of kidney stem cells is currently emerging.
 In addition to the surviving tubular epithelial cells and kidney stem cells, the bone marrow stem cells have also been shown to participate in regeneration of the proximal tubule, however, the mechanisms remain controversial.
 Studies examining the capacity of bone marrow stem cells to differentiate into renal cells are emerging.

 Like other organs, the kidney is also known to regenerate completely in lower vertebrates such as fish.
 Some of the known fish that show remarkable capacity of kidney regeneration are goldfish, skates, rays, and sharks.
 In these fish, the entire nephron regenerates following injury or partial removal of the kidney.

 Liver

 The human liver is particularly known for its ability to regenerate, and is capable of doing so from only one quarter of its tissue, due chiefly to the unipotency of hepatocytes.
 Resection of liver can induce the proliferation of the remaining hepatocytes until the lost mass is restored, where the intensity of the liver's response is directly proportional to the mass resected.
 For almost 80 years surgical resection of the liver in rodents has been a very useful model to the study of cell proliferation.

+Skin

+Human skin has a limited capacity for regeneration, and wound healing therefore typically results in scar formation.
+In contrast, fetal skin is capable of healing without scarring, a phenomenon that has prompted research into the mechanisms underlying scarless healing and their potential application to regenerative therapies in adults.